-The drive back to Texas was equally as long as the drive up.
-I suppose that I had experienced some closure, however, as I felt somewhat relieved about Grandma’s passing.
-Consequently, the return trip was not as quiet.
+The drive back to Texas, from Columbus, was as thought-provoking as the drive there.
+I suppose that I had experienced some closure, however, as I felt more a peace about Grandma’s passing.
+Thought-provoking perhaps, but the return trip was not a quiet one.
 The countryside was decorated and lighted with Yuletide, and I sang Christmas carols until I was hoarse.
 Mother had put up the tree by the time of my return.
 She collects ornaments, and the tree is very special to her.
-It always seemed over burdened with festivity, in my view, to the extent that one could hardly see the tree.
-She loved it, and wanted to see each and every sugar plum fairy and other curio out of the box and onto the tree!
+To me, it always seemed over burdened with festivity, to the extent that one could hardly see the tree.
+She loved it, and wanted to see each sugar plum fairy and other curios out of the box and onto the tree!

-hang on the tree – fifty to a hundred at least.
-After she had selectively hung each one, and had retreated back to the kitchen for more holiday cooking, I would proceed to take one bite out of every cookie that was within reach.
-A three-foot strip around the bottom of the tree would have gingerbread boys, wreaths, Santas, reindeer, holly, moons, and stars with a single munch from them, while the top section of the tree would be in tack.
+I thought back to childhood.
+Grandma told the story about how she would bake and decorate cookies to hang on the tree; many, of various holiday shapes and frosted colors.
+After she had selectively hung each one, and had retreated to the kitchen for more holiday cooking, I would proceed to take one bite out of every cookie that was within reach.
+A three-foot strip around the bottom of the tree would have gingerbread boys, wreaths, Santas, reindeer, holly, moons, and stars with a single munch from them, while the cookies along the top section of the tree would be in tack.
 Of course, I would not admit to having done such a thing.
 It must have been elves!
 That was my story and I stuck to it.

 I began by reading what appeared to be a diary entry, written in the style of a letter, that Pappy had composed.
-If it was a letter, I doubt that he ever mailed it, or intended to, however, I would like to share it with you.
+If it was a letter, I doubt that he ever mailed it, or intended to.
+I would like to share this interesting passage with you.
 Again, I will use the specific font to simulate, and accentuate his writings.
 Furthermore, except for some minor editing, I have tried to duplicate his wording and grammar as closely as possible.
 There will be places in this narrative where I may choose to quote from some other areas of the written contemplations in this small notebook, and I will use the same font to indicate such.

 It was Christmas again.
 Tinsel snow lay in drifts around bright shinny toys in store windows, and laughing Santa Clauses sang sales with the chorusing of carols rattling against the diaphragms of loud speakers.
 A false note of gayety touched all the seasons splendor, or at least to me.